Mysis/CreeperRain/README.md

 ### Minecraft Bedrock edition addon

 Constantly drops creepers around the player while active.
+Also reskins creepers to have red eyes.